-(1)Represents the three-month period beginning October 1, 2023.
+(1) Represents the three-month period beginning October 1, 2023 April 1, 2024.

 The revenue included above consists of expected fixed mobilization and upgrade revenue for both wholly and partially unsatisfied performance obligations, as well as expected variable mobilization and upgrade revenue for partially unsatisfied performance obligations, which has been estimated for purposes of allocating across the entire corresponding performance obligations.
 The actual timing of recognition of such amounts may vary due to factors outside of our control.
-We have applied certain disclosure practical expedients and, accordingly, have excluded estimated variable consideration related to wholly unsatisfied performance obligations or to distinct future time increments within our contracts, including dayrate revenue.
+We have applied certain disclosure practical expedients in FASB ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606), and accordingly, its related amendments have excluded estimated variable consideration related to wholly unsatisfied performance obligations or to distinct future time increments within our contracts, including dayrate revenue.